websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-on-weblogic.md

 ## Connect to Mail Server

 You can connect Liferay DXP [to a mail server](../../setting-up-liferay/configuring-mail/connecting-to-a-mail-server.md) using its built-in mail session.
-You can also use WebLogic's mail session:
+Otherwise, you can use WebLogic's mail session:

 1. Start WebLogic and log in to the Admin Server's console.
 1. Select *Services* &rarr; *Mail Sessions* from the *Domain Structure* box on the left hand side of the Admin Server's console UI.